How to manage psoriasis

 Exercise.
 Cover up if you want to while you’re doing it, but there’s good evidence that exercise lowers the risk of psoriasis.
 This may be because it’s a good stress management tool, and it’s known that stress can cause psoriasis flare ups.

 Steer off the beer.
 Other alcoholic drinks may raise your risk too, but at least one major study has shown a link between drinking beer and the flare up of psoriasis.

 Get some sun.
 The sun’s ultraviolet rays can slow down the production of skin cells.
 However, keep it to 20 minutes maximum, stop when there’s any risk of burning – and never use a sunbed, which will just raise your risk of skin cancer instead.

+In some cases, to help manage psoriasis you may need to consider medical intervention.
 GPs and dermatologists have an array of topical treatments, tablets and injections they can recommend.
 When managing psoriasis, each area of the body needs to be assessed separately.

 “Psoriasis management needs to be approached by assessing and managing each area of involvement in relation to the site, severity and extent.
 Working from head to toe is a useful approach,” says Dr Ayerst.
 “Treatment must also be individualised to account for preferences and experience.”